-Moderately advanced cervix cancers (FIGO stage IB, II, or IIIA) are usually treated with a combination of radiation therapy and chemotherapy (medication that helps to cure the cancer).
-Chemotherapy is usually given as an intravenous injection every 3 weeks during radiotherapy.
-In most cases the radiation therapy involves 5 weeks of external beam radiotherapy (treatments given 5 days per week) followed by two internal implantation radiation therapy treatments with tandem and ovoid applicators.
-The patient stays in a private room in the hospital for approximately 3 days with each internal implantation treatment.
-The two internal implantation procedures are separated by 1 or 2 weeks.
-Therefore, radiation therapy for this stage of cervix cancer usually takes a total of 8 to 10 weeks to complete both external beam and internal implantation portions of the radiotherapy program.
+Moderately advanced cervix cancers (FIGO stage IB, II, or III) are usually treated with a combination of radiation therapy and chemotherapy (medication that helps to cure the cancer).
+Chemotherapy is usually given as an intravenous injection every week during radiotherapy.
+In most cases the radiation therapy involves 5 weeks of external beam radiotherapy (treatments given 5 days per week) followed by 5 internal implantation radiation therapy treatments with tandem and ring applicators.
+The internal radiation treatments are usually scheduled twice a week.
+Each internal treatment involves getting a pelvic MRI to guide the planning of the internal radiation.
+The entire internal radiation procedure lasts about 3 hours.
+Therefore, radiation therapy for this stage of cervix cancer usually takes a total of 8 to 9 weeks to complete both external beam and internal implantation portions of the radiotherapy program.

 Cancer of the uterus is usually treated with surgery (a hysterectomy).
 The need for radiotherapy depends on multiple factors such as the health of the patient, the growth pattern of the cancer, the extent of the cancer in the uterus, and the presence of cancer in pelvic lymph nodes.
-When radiation therapy is necessary after a hysterectomy, most patients are treated with a combination of 5 weeks of external beam radiotherapy (5 treatments each week) and three internal radiotherapy implantation treatments to the vagina.
-Internal implantation treatments are done once a week for 3 consecutive weeks.
-Internal implantation radiotherapy in this setting is given on the same day as an external beam radiotherapy treatment so the entire course course of radiotherapy treatment takes 5 weeks.
-Internal implantation procedures are done in the radiation oncology clinic.
-Each internal implantation session takes about 45 minutes.
-The patient does not need to stay in the hospital after the internal implantation treatment.
-Anesthesia is not used during the procedure because there is usually little discomfort.
+When radiation therapy is necessary after a hysterectomy, most patients are treated with 4 internal radiotherapy implantation treatments to the vagina.
+Internal implantation treatments are usually done twice a week for 2-3 consecutive weeks.
+Each internal radiation session takes about 45 minutes.
+Some patients with stage II or III cancer of the uterus require external beam radiation therapy given over about 5 weeks (treatments given 5 days per week).

 Very small tumors of the vagina may be treated with either surgery or radiation therapy.
 In most cases radiation therapy is the best treatment because the surgical procedure that would be needed to cure the cancer would require removal of too much normal tissue.
 The radiation therapy program for vaginal cancer usually involves 5 weeks of external beam radiation treatments (treatments given 5 days per week) followed a few weeks later by a 3 day radiation treatment with internal implantation.
 Patients go to the operating room with anesthesia for the internal implantation procedure.
 The basic implantation technique usually involves inserting multiple needles into the area of the vagina involved with cancer.
 Radioactive wires are then placed in the needles to deliver radiation treatments.
 Patients stay in a private hospital room for the 3 days of internal implantation therapy.